BattletechModders/Abilifier/README.md

 `nonTreeAbilities` int; adds extra button slots in combat UI for abilities to be added to PilotDefs <i>independent</i> of the ability tree.
 Think Victoria's Fire and Steel ability, that sort of thing.
 Abilities added to pilots in this way <b>must not</b> have `IsPrimaryAbility`, `ReqSkill`, or `ReqSkillLevel` in their AbilityDefs.
 Likewise, they should <b>not</b> be added to the Progression section of SimGameConstants.
 They <b>do</b>, however need `"DisplayParams" : "ShowInMWTRay",` if you want to be able to see them in the ability tray in missions.

-`skillLockThreshold` int, if set > 0, defines a threshold level for skills; once a pilot has reached that skill level, they can *only* take abilities above that level in that skill.
+`skillLockThreshold` int, defines a threshold level for skills; once a pilot has reached that skill level, they can *only* take abilities above that level in that skill.
 Intended for use with additional lvl 10 abilities; in the settings above, once a pilot reaches lvl 8 (2nd tier ability by default), the only abilities at or above lvl 8 that they can take must be in that skill.
 However, pilots can always take abilities *below* the threshold (within the constraints of the above settings).
+Set to 10 (effectively nonfunctional) by default.

 To clarify: a pilot could, for example, have abilities at the following levels:
 ```